thejoshwolfe/poaf/README.md

 * CRC32 checksums (optional)
 * UTF-8 for all strings
 * Implicit ancestor directories and explicit empty directories
-* Symlinks and posix executable bit
+* Symlinks and POSIX executable bit
 * Some limitations on file names to accommodate Windows
 * Open specification and permissive licensing